kkumazaki/Sensor-Fusion_Project2_Camera-Based-2D-Feature-Tracking/README.md

 The result is in the list "result/Project2_result.xlsx".

-The time of ORB detector is short (A), but keypoints of ORB are not stable as I wrote in Task MP.7.
+The time of ORB detector is short, but keypoints of ORB are not stable as I wrote in Task MP.7.
 Besides ORB, the TOP 3 fast methods are following.
 (1) FAST detector & ORB descriptor: average 2.6 msec, standard deviation: 0.6 msec
 (2) FAST detector & BRIEF descriptor: average 3.3 msec, standard deviation: 3.7 msec